-If the Referee inflicts a foul or a warning, they will indicate so in front of the Chief Referee of the ring and the timekeeper who has to put it in the electronic system.
-It will then be shown on the screens.
+If the referee inflicts a foul or a warning, they will indicate in front of the Chief referee and the timekeeper who has to put it in the electronic system.
+It will then be shown on the screen.

-If the Referee inflicts a minus point they will indicate so in front of the Chief Referee of the ring and the timekeeper who has to put it in the electronic system.
+If the referee inflicts a minus point they will indicate so in front of the Chief referee and the timekeeper who has to put it in the electronic system.
 It will then be shown on the screens, reducing 3 point from the total score from each judge (total of 9 points).